LuckeyOfficial/LUCKEY/Type-Protocol/README.md

 ## Introduction

-KeyPredictorPro is an open-source project designed to intelligently predict and recommend products that users might be interested in by analyzing their keyboard inputs.
+Type Protocol is an open-source project designed to intelligently predict and recommend products that users might be interested in by analyzing their keyboard inputs.
 The project employs federated learning principles, training models locally on user devices to protect user privacy.
 This means that user data never leaves their device, complying with strict data privacy policies.

 Based on the Google AI team's paper "[Federated Learning for Mobile Keyboard Prediction](https://arxiv.org/pdf/1811.03604.pdf)," we have improved upon this method.
 By analyzing keyboard inputs, we can predict and recommend products that meet user needs.